Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Characteristics of the energy transfer in homogeneous isotropic turbulence

-In all cases, we find that the rate of energy transfer is positive from bands of wavenumbers $P$ to bands of wavenumbers $Q$, with $P < Q$.
-This corresponds to a transfer of energy towards small-scales, a characteristic property of turbulent flows in three-spatial dimensions.
-Interestingly, Fig.~\ref{fig:1}a shows that the transfer of energy is mostly concentrated around the diagonals, with a sharp decay away from the principal diagonal.
-The dominance of the $\mathcal{T}_{PQ}$ terms close to the diagonal, i.e. from $P \rightarrow Q = P + 1$, is qualitatively consistent with the notion that energy transfer is local, as documented many times~\citep{Verma:2018,Alexakis:2005}.
-We nonetheless observe that the transfer extends to larger modes, $P \rightarrow Q = P+2$, $P \rightarrow Q = P+3$ etc. The mechanism through which energy is transferred from a band of wavenumber to a more remote band in Fourier space provides a way to quantify the locality of the transfer.
+Having characterized the base flow, Fig.~\ref{fig:tkq_hit}(a) shows $T_{K,Q}$.
+This quantity $T_{K,Q}$, defined by integrating Eq.~\eqref{eq:def_T2_int}, is calculated for the flow using $120$ different snapshots, uniformly distributed over a total duration of approximately one large eddy turnover time.
+We note that due to the statistically stationary nature of the flow and the integration of the energy transfer rate over all space, the values of $T_{K,Q}$ for each single snapshot do not vary considerably over this time from the averaged values over the $120$ snapshots, which we show here.
+We find that when $K < Q$, the rate of energy transfer is positive from bands of wavenumbers $I_K$ to bands of wavenumbers $I_Q$.
+This corresponds to a transfer of energy toward small scales, a characteristic property of turbulent flows in three spatial dimensions.
+Interestingly, Fig.~\ref{fig:tkq_hit}(a) shows that the transfer of energy is mostly concentrated around the diagonals, with a sharp decay away from the principal diagonal.
+The dominance of the $T_{K,Q}$ terms close to the diagonal, i.e.~from $I_K \rightarrow I_Q$ with $Q = K + 1$, is qualitatively consistent with the notion that energy transfer is mainly local in wavenumber space, as documented many times in turbulent flows with a comparable range of inertial scales \citep{Domaradzki:1990,Zhou:1993,Alexakis:2005b,Domaradzki:2007,Mininni:2005,Verma:2018}.
+The transfer, however, also extends to larger modes: $I_K \rightarrow I_Q = I_{K+2}$ and $I_K \rightarrow I_Q = I_{K+3}$.
+The rate of energy transferred from a band of wavenumbers to a more remote band in Fourier space is a statistic that is affected by the precise real-space mechanism in which the energy is transported across scales \citep{Zhou:1993,Alexakis:2005b,Domaradzki:2009}.
+Several theoretical investigations of the decay of $T_{K,Q}$ as a function of $|K-Q|$ have led to the prediction of an exponential decay~\citep{Kraichnan:1966,Tennekes:1972,Aluie:2009}, corresponding to a power law decay in wavenumber space ($T_{K,Q}\sim k^{-4/3}$) since the center of the bands $I_Q$ varies exponentially, $\propto 2^Q$, see Eq.~\eqref{eq:I_P}.

-To study this question, Fig.~\ref{fig:1}b shows the amount of transfer from $P = 1$ (``+'' symbols), or $P = 2 $ (``$\times$'' symbols) to $Q = P + n$.
-Fig.~\ref{fig:1}b suggests an exponential decay of $\mathcal{T}_{PQ}$ ($Q =P+n$) when $n$ increases.
-Since $n$ refers to bands centered around a wavenumber $\sim 2^n$ in Fourier space, the trend observed in Fig.~\ref{fig:1}b in effect suggests a power law behavior as a function of the wavenumber.
-This decay of the energy transfer $\mathcal{T}_{PQ}$ from one wavenumber, $k_P$, to higher wavenumbers $k_Q$ is consistent with data obtained at lower Reynolds numbers (see e.g.~Figs.~2 and 3 of \cite{Alexakis:2005}) and shows that energy can in fact flow to bands of significantly larger wavenumbers.
-We also note that the exponential decays seem to differ slightly between $P = 1$ and $P = 2$.
-We interpret this as an effect of the limited inertial range in the simulation.